assyrianic/Tagha/README.md

 ## TODO list
 - [ ] add a callstack, call + ret instructions to support procedures.
 - [ ] \(thinking about it) make an assembler or make compiler that generates binary.
-- [ ] add bitwise AND, OR, XOR operations
+- [x] add bitwise AND, OR, XOR, NOT operations
 - [ ] add memory addressing so we can support pointers (achieved saving stack pointer index to stack I believe?).
 - [ ] add memory dereferencing (can't have memory addressing without dereferencing can we?)
 - [ ] implementing a call stack and memory addressing means we would need a form of buffer overflow protection.